weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

   weaveworksdemos/load-test -h edge-router -r 100 -c 2
 ~~~

 With the load test running, you can observe the different services communicating by clicking on the Load Test container in Weave Cloud.
-From the metrics panel,  open Load Test's terminal to view the messages.
+From the metrics panel, open the load test's terminal to view the messages.
 With the load test running, the topology graph in Weave Cloud console will also form.

 ![Weave Load Test](load-test-messages.png)

+<h1 id="deploying-the-app-to-production-on-kubernetes">Deploying the app to &quot;production&quot; on Kubernetes</h1>

+**Note:** This example uses Digital Ocean, but you can just as easily create these two instances in AWS or whatever your favorite cloud provider is.

-<h2 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-do-droplets-a-set-up-droplets-in-digital-ocean"><a name="do-droplets"></a>Set Up Droplets in Digital Ocean</h2>
+<h2 id="deploying-the-app-to-production-on-kubernetes-set-up-droplets-in-digital-ocean">Set Up Droplets in Digital Ocean</h2>

-Sign up for [Digital Ocean](https://digitalocean.com) and create two Ubuntu instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.
+Sign up for [Digital Ocean](https://digitalocean.com) and create three Ubuntu instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.

 **Note:** It is recommended that each host have at least 4 gigabytes of memory in order to run this demo smoothly.

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-do-droplets-a-set-up-droplets-in-digital-ocean-a-name-ubuntu-a-create-two-ubuntu-instances"><a name="ubuntu"></a>Create two Ubuntu Instances</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-droplets-in-digital-ocean-create-two-ubuntu-instances">Create two Ubuntu Instances</h3>

-Next you'll move over to Digital Ocean and create two Ubuntu droplets Both machines should run Ubuntu 16.04
+Next you'll move over to Digital Ocean and create two Ubuntu droplets.
-with 4GB or more of RAM per machine.
+Both machines should run Ubuntu 16.04 with 4GB or more of RAM per machine.

-This example uses Digital Ocean, but you can just as easily create these two instances in AWS or whatever your favorite cloud provider is.

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-do-droplets-a-set-up-droplets-in-digital-ocean-a-name-add-instance-a-adding-an-additional-instance-to-weave-cloud"><a name="add-instance"></a>Adding an Additional Instance to Weave Cloud</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-droplets-in-digital-ocean-adding-an-additional-instance-to-weave-cloud">Adding an Additional Instance to Weave Cloud</h3>

 Before you start installing Kubernetes, create an additional instance in Weave Cloud.
 This extra instance assists you when you're deploying Kubernetes and will also allow you to see the Sock Shop as it spins up on Kubernetes.

 Select the 'Create New Instance' command located in the menu bar.

-<h2 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-kubernetes-a-set-up-a-kubernetes-cluster"><a name="kubernetes"></a>Set up a Kubernetes Cluster</h2>
+<h2 id="deploying-the-app-to-production-on-kubernetes-set-up-a-kubernetes-cluster">Set up a Kubernetes Cluster</h2>

 This is by far the simplest way in which to install Kubernetes.
 In a few commands, you will have deployed a complete Kubernetes cluster with a resilient and secure container network onto the Cloud Provider of your choice.